If you want a

 Unplug the vacuum

-the vacuum tree port where the vacuum line plugged into the tree.
+the vacuum tree port where the vacuum line plugged into the vacuum tree.

 The above information does not include wiring in the Electronic (computer)